 Doug Ferguson Sales Executive, Partnerships

-Doug Ferguson joined the Wolves in June as a Partnerships Sales Executive.
-The Mount Vernon, Ill., native has been a part of several businesses, including a Fortune 500 company, in a development capacity.
+Doug Ferguson joined the Wolves in June 2016 as a partnerships sales executive.
+The Mount Vernon, Illinois, native has been a part of several businesses, including a Fortune 500 company, in a development capacity.

 Amy Bernstein Client Services Manager, Partnerships